Rushwind13/RayTracer/README.md

 Change world objects by changing World.hpp (requires rebuild of most of the code)

-Use build.sh to build all objects and put the executables in bin/
+Use build.sh to build all objects and put the executables in bin/ (you will have to create this folder the first time)